genericgiraffe7-dev/simple-censor/README.md

 ## Recommended Settings

-For users with an NVIDIA RTX 4060, the following settings in the `preferences.json` are recommended for the best balance of speed and coverage:
+The following settings are recommended for the desktop feature to ensure the best balance of speed and coverage:

 | Setting | Recommended Value | Description |
 | :--- | :--- | :--- |